Plantar Fasciitis: Causes, Symptoms and Treatment

 • Night splints to stretch your feet while you sleep

-• Orthotics or arch-supporting sole inserts
+• Orthotics or arch-supporting shoe inserts

 HOW AIRROSTI CAN HELP: PLANTAR FASCIITIS DIAGNOSIS AND PAIN RELIEF